Self-Awareness

 Write a journal:

-• Even if nobody reads it, writing forces you to clarify exactly what you’re thinking.
+• Even when nobody reads it, writing forces you to clarify exactly what you’re thinking.

 • It doesn’t have to make sense, follow a pattern, or capture your feelings.